bespoken/bespoken-docs/end-to-end/guide.md

 Each interaction is prefixed with a "-" which indicates a YAML colletion.

-After each interaction, comes a series of expressions.
+The first part of each interaction is an [utterance](#utteracne), after it comes a series of expressions.
 Typically, these are assertions about the test.
 But they can be:

 * [Assertions](#assertions): The life-blood of tests - statements about the expected output